ying-jeanne/managerial_economics/README.md

 # Managerial Economics Train Ticket Sales Analysis

-This project analyzes train ticket sales data to understand demand, sales trends, and business logic for managerial decision-making.
+This project analyzes train ticket sales data to understand demand, sales trends, and business logic for getting the demand function.
 The analysis is performed using Python, pandas, matplotlib, and seaborn.

 ## Features
 - Data loading and exploration